 Currently, VHDA services loans for 33 Habitat agencies in Virginia.
 We also provide free workshops for Habitat leaders to educate them on all aspects of loan servicing and to encourage them to join our servicing program.

 In addition to loan servicing, VHDA provides office space, supplies and phone service at no cost for Habitat’s new statewide development office.
 VHDA associate volunteers built their first Habitat for Humanity home in 2001, and by working with local Habitat chapters have continued to participate in volunteer builds every year since then.
 Recent projects included Danville in 2008 and New Kent County in 2009.

-What began in 1993 as a fund-raising effort for the New Clay House Homeless Shelter in Richmond- and resulted in a $25,000 contribution - has been an annual event ever since.
-In 2012, our Annual Charity Golf Tournament raised $150,000 and donated $25,000 to each of six different charities.
-In addition, the charities received local support matching VHDA’s contribution.
-Recipients of golf tournament proceeds have also included:
+Formerly known as the VHDA Annual Charity Golf Tournament, The Don Ritenour Charity Golf Classic, began in 1993 as a fund-raising effort for the New Clay House Homeless Shelter in Richmond- and resulted in a $25,000 contribution - has been an annual event ever since.

 - The Haven House in Norfolk